Hamziee/Bump-Butler/README.md

 If set up correctly, the bot will respond with "ok" and bump every 2 hours.

-The program will only start with the message specified by the `ownerID` and `startMessage` in the `.env` file.
+The bot will only start bumping with the message specified by the `ownerID` and `startMessage` in the `.env` file.

 ## Important Notes